aws-samples/serverless-patterns/smk-lambda-queue-mode-python-sam/README.md

 ```

 You should see `KAFKA_RECORD` log entries with `topic`, `partition`, `offset`, and `payload`.
 Records with `shouldFail: true` log a warning and return in `batchItemFailures`, causing the broker to RELEASE them for retry.

+**View the CloudWatch dashboard:**

+Open the `kafka-queue-dashboard` dashboard in CloudWatch to see real-time metrics:
+- **Share Group Lag** — records waiting to be processed (spikes on produce, drains to zero)
+- **Provisioned Pollers** — number of active pollers (Queue mode only)
+- **Event Counts** — PolledEventCount, InvokedEventCount, OnFailureDestinationDeliveredEventCount
+- **Errors** — PollingErrorCount, FailedInvokeEventCount

+All metrics are scoped to the ESM UUID, not the function name.

 **Test locally:**